 Where Should the Outlet Be for a Dishwasher?

-Where you place the dishwasher outlet can be determined by your local electrical codes.
+Your local electrical codes can determine where you place the dishwasher outlet.
 However, for the sake of this article, we will look into the regulations laid out by NEC about dishwasher installation.

-When installing a dishwasher into your kitchen, the installer should have the NEC installation codes.
-He should also leave a copy of the regulations with you for future reference.
+The installer should have the NEC installation codes when installing a dishwasher in your kitchen.
+He should also leave you a copy of the regulations for future reference.
 Let’s get started.

-Since a dishwasher is a heavy-duty appliance, it should have its circuit separate from the two courses installed on top of the kitchen counter.
+Since a dishwasher is a heavy-duty appliance, its circuit should be separated from the two courses installed on top of the kitchen counter.

 The outlet should also have a Ground Fault Interrupter (GFI).
 Interrupters detect when the flow of current changes in case of faults in the system.
 These safety devices have internal switches that stop current flow when they see an abnormality.